-New financial accounting and disclosure rules issued by the Government Accounting Standards Board (GASB) as Statements 43 and 45 will have far-reaching significance for public entity employers.
-The following Q&As are meant to serve as a “quick start” reference guide, focusing less on the details of the statements and more on the important planning and employee benefits implications that you’ll need to begin understanding.
+Financial accounting and disclosure rules issued by the Government Accounting Standards Board (GASB) as Statements 43 and 45 will have far-reaching significance for public entity employers.
+The following Q&As are meant to serve as a “quick start” reference guide, focusing less on the details of the statements and more on the important planning and employee benefits implications that you should understand.

 1. What is GASB?